pydrofoil/pydrofoil/doc/sail_notes.md

 Pattern Match Functions:
 ==
 Uses the keyword clause.
-Only applyes when patter matches.
+Only applies when pattern matches.
 The "match all pattern" is undercore _.

 Example: